dannystaple/dannystaple.github.io/_posts/2008-12-09-how-to-fix-broken-christmas-lights.md

 Before going too far on this - you should consider if it's worth repairing them.
 Depending on the age of the lights, a new bulb for them may cost more than the equivalent modern string of LED bulbs.

-Lights can last for many years as long as you replace the bulbs and check the fuses, however, old lights will not be very energy efficient and maybe making your Christmas more expensive than it need be.
-Modern LED based lights very rarely need changing or fixing.
+Lights can last for many years as long as you replace the bulbs and check the fuses, however, old lights wont be energy efficient and maybe making your Christmas more expensive than it need be.
+Modern LED based lights rarely need changing or fixing.

 So do you go for modern lights - and saving electricity, or for fixing the old lights and saving landfill/waste?